Grey's Anatomy: Production team

-Grey's Anatomy is produced by Shondaland and 20th Television, in association with Lionsgate Television (formerly known as The Mark Gordon Company) and, until 2024, ABC Signature (formerly Touchstone Television until 2007 and ABC Studios between 2007 and 2020).
+Grey's Anatomy is a joint production by Shondaland, Lionsgate Television (formerly known as The Mark Gordon Company before season 15 episode 11, and as eOne Television from season 15 episode 11 all the way to the season 19 finale) and 20th Television (formerly Touchstone Television before season 4 episode 3, ABC Studios from season 4 episode 3 all the way to the season 16 finale, and ABC Signature from its season 17 premiere until season 21 episode 8).
 Shonda Rhimes, Betsy Beers, Krista Vernoff, Mark Gordon, Rob Corn, and Mark Wilding have all served as executive producers throughout the series.
 In later seasons, Steve Mulholland, Kent Hodder, Nancy Bordson, James D. Parriott, and Peter Horton have also been executive producers, with Allan Heinberg joining the team in 2006.
 By Season 8, the executive producers were Rhimes, Beers, Gordon, Vernoff, Corn, Wilding, and Heinberg.

 Rhimes serves as the series' head writer, or its most prolific writer.
 In the show's early years, she often promoted the series by answering fan questions on her Twitter account.
 Other key members of the writing staff include Vernoff, Wilding, Peter Nowalk, Stacy McKee, William Harper, Zoanne Clack, Tony Phelan, Joan Rater, and Debora Cahn.
 From seasons 2 through 7, the writers maintained a blog titled Grey Matter, where the writer of an episode provided insights into the writing process.

 Directors vary by episode, with Rob Corn being the most frequent director, followed by Tom Verica.
 Horton, Edward Ornelas, and Jessica Yu have also directed numerous episodes.
 Cast members Chandra Wilson, Debbie Allen and Kevin McKidd have each directed multiple episodes as well.

 Susan Vaill has edited Grey's Anatomy since its inception, with David Greenspan joining as an editor in 2006.
 Casting directors Linda Lowy and John Brace have been part of the production team since 2005.
 The show's production design is led by Donald Lee Harris, with Brian Harms assisting as art director.
 Mimi Melgaard heads costume design, with Thomas Houchins supervising costumes.
 Ellen Vieira serves as the makeup artist, while Jerilynn Stevens is the hairstylist.
 The Director of Photography is Herbert Davis, and the music coordinator is Danny Lux.

 The show's medical authenticity is ensured by consultants Karen Lisa Pike, M.D. and Linda Klein, R.N.
 In an interview, Ellen Pompeo (who plays Meredith Grey) shared that the cast frequently consults the medical team for accuracy, asking about procedures and surgeries to ensure authenticity.
 Many cast members observed real-life surgeries to prepare for their roles.

 In addition to their work on the show, the production staff participates in a Grey's Anatomy softball team, which competes against teams from other television shows, such as CSI: Crime Scene Investigation.